mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 A collection supporting FLE 2 requires an index and three additional collections.

 A call to a driver helper ``CreateCollection(collectionName, collectionOptions)`` must check if the collection namespace (``<databaseName>.<collectionName>``) is in ``AutoEncryptionOpts.EncryptedFieldConfigMap``.
-If it is, then do the following:
+If it is, then do the following operations.
+If any of the following operations error, the remaining operations are not attempted:
+:

 - Create the collection with name ``EncryptedFieldConfig["escCollection"]`` using default options.
   If ``EncryptedFieldConfig["escCollection"]`` is not set, use the collection name ``enxcol_.<collectionName>.esc``.